UdeS-GRO/S4H2023-Connect4-3D/README.md

 The project is open source according to the _______ standard.
 The location of everything you need to replicate this project is shown below.

-1. All the code of the OpenCR card is in the directory: Connect_12_OpenCR
+1. All the code of the OpenCR card is in the directory: Connect_12_OpenCR 1.1 The executable code is named stateMachineAutoOnly_copy_20230308124647 in the folder with the same name 1.2 The file PingMotorsID is pingning all the motors ID connected to the OpenCR board 1.3 The file named ServoReadLive is monitoring the live position of the first and second joint

 2. All the code of the computer/Raspberry PI is in the directory: Connect_12_PI